 Post-Post Harvest preparation in Terrace Garden

-- Digging soil: Before harvesting the vegetables, you should remove the plant from pot or covers and dump the soil in open place and break clods.
+- Digging soil: Before harvesting the vegetables, you should remove the plant from the pot or covers and dump the soil in an open place and break clods.

 - Application of Natural manures: After 15 days, add organic manures and mix the soil thoroughly and refill the pots or polythene covers.